 WHAT IS REMATERIALISATION?

-Rematerialisation of securities is the process of converting securities from electronic form in a demat account to physical certificates.
+Rematerialisation of securities is the process of converting securities from the electronic form in a demat account to physical certificates.

 PROCEDURE OF REMATERIALISARION

 1. The owner (client) submits a Rematerialisation Request to the DP.